 From Career High to Career Low

-Dorothy’s performance would earn her an Academy Award nomination for Best Actress, making her the first African American to achieve the honor.
+Dorothy’s performance earned her an Academy Award nomination for Best Actress, making her the first black woman to achieve the honor.

-But the whirlwind megastardom and prestige Dottie achieved with Carmen Jones would be short lived as filmmakers struggled to figure out just what to do with this woman whose beauty and talent demanded follow up leading roles that the studios just weren’t willing to give her.
-1950s Hollywood would stifle Dorothy Dandridge’s success.
-It seemed the world was ready for a beautiful, African American leading lady, but only to a point.
+But the whirlwind megastardom and prestige Dottie achieved with Carmen Jones was short-lived.
+Filmmakers struggled to figure out just what to do with this woman whose beauty and talent demanded follow up leading roles; leading roles that the studios wouldn’t give her.
+1950s Hollywood stifled Dorothy Dandridge’s future as a leading lady.
+Her precarious position in the industry seemed to prove that the world was ready for a black leading lady, but only to a point.

 If you missed Carmen Jones on Turner Classic Movies last week, you can rent or purchase the film here [aff. link].